martinm43/nba_playoff_odds/README.md

 peewee (version 3.11+)
 numpy, scipy, and cython

-C++ requirements for compiling Monte Carlo cython extension:
+C++ requirements for compiling Monte Carlo cython extension (on Linux):
 libarmadillo-dev
 libsqlite3-dev

+On Windows in order to build the Monte Carlo simulation extension, you will require:
+Microsoft Visual C++ as described in the .vsconfig file (tested with VC.141.x86.64) Armadillo libraries have been included for this purpose (see below Attribution) Notably slower than Windows; as per the recommendations of the Armadillo library developers, the library runs faster under UNIX/Linux/MacOS.

 ## How It Works  - Elo Model
 I've decided to replace the [Simple Rating System ](https://www.sports-reference.com/blog/2015/03/srs-calculation-details/)  based projections with projections based on a calculated Elo rating.
 The following is a brief summary of how this model was created.
 [It is very similar to, and inspired by, the model used by Flat Track Stats for roller derby.](https://web.archive.org/web/20200930184302/https://flattrackstats.com/about/algorithm/detailed)